Moniro Ravanipour: Writing career

-After 1988 Moniro published her works using her real name and in 1994 for the first time she was invited the Women's studies Organization of Vienna.
-Later she was invited for speeches to 21 countries, and then she was invited by: Khaneh Farhanghaye Jahan, Goethe-Institut, Literary Center of Gümüşlük, Bodrum, Gothenburg expo in Sweden, Heinrich Böll Foundation, in Germany, France, and the U.S.
+In 1988, Moniro began publishing her works under her real name.
+By 1994, she received her first invitation to the Women's Studies Organization of Vienna.
+Subsequently, she was invited to the United States where she delivered speeches across 21 states.
+Additionally, she received invitations from prestigious institutions and events such as the Goethe-Institut, the Literary Center of Gümüşlük in Bodrum, the Gothenburg Expo in Sweden, and the Heinrich Böll Foundation in Germany, and France.

 Ravanipour received a fellowship from Brown University.
-Six month later she received another two year fellowship from Black Mountain Institute's City of Asylum as a visiting author, at University of Nevada, Las Vegas.
+Six months later she received another two year fellowship from Black Mountain Institute's City of Asylum as a visiting author, at University of Nevada, Las Vegas.

 Ravanipour has been living in USA since then, writing and publishing her works.
 Since 2015 Ravanipour self-published her new and translated work on Amazon and Google Play She continues to hold workshops covering writing memoirs, short stories, and reading published works by other Iranian authors.

 During her stay in the U.S. she has gone to Sacramento, Pittsburgh, San Francisco, Providence, for lectures and speeches.
-Her short stories have been translated into: Arabic, Chinese, English, French, German, Kurdish, Polish (by Ivonna Nowicka), Swedish, Turkish.
+Her short stories have been translated into Arabic, Chinese, English, French, German, Kurdish, Polish (by Ivonna Nowicka), Swedish, Turkish.